-The target being acquired itself also has obligations to notify the FCA both prior to the acquisition and after it having actually taken place (or failing to take place).
+The target being acquired itself also has regulatory obligations to notify the FCA both prior to the acquisition and after the acquisition has actually taken place (or failed to take place).

-These approval applications and notifications may be submitted through the FCA online portal (Connect).
-Other than the post-completion notification by the target being acquired, the above approval application and notifications can be made jointly by the parties involved if all are willing to do so.
+The above approval applications and notifications can be made jointly by the parties involved if all are willing to do so.